 The Editorial Board welcomes the submission of manuscripts written in English on any aspect of modern Chinese literature and culture, including film, television, performing and visual arts, architecture, popular culture, material and print culture.
 Authors should write in a style that is comprehensible to non-specialists in other fields and disciplines, but that is at the same time theoretically informed and original.
 Literary translations are published only if they are essential to an accompanying critical/analytical study.
 (MCLC publishes editor-reviewed translations, interviews, multimedia-intensive articles, and other miscellaneous essays on this website, the MCLC Resource Center).
-Manuscripts should be double-spaced and one paper copy should be sent to the address below, along with a cover letter that includes contact information.
-An e-copy of the submission should be sent at the same time to the editor, Kirk A. Denton.
-Length of submissions ranges from 30 to 60 pages, double-spaced.
+Manuscripts should be double-spaced and can range in length from 30 to 60 pages.
+An electronic copy of the submission, along with a cover letter that includes contact information, should be addressed to the editors, Natascha Gentz and Christopher Rosenmeier, and sent to this email address: MCLC@ed.ac.uk.

 MCLC is a blind, peer-reviewed journal.
 When submitting essays, please make sure the author’s name is not indicated in the essay itself or does not appear embedded in “Properties” in the Word file.